 This report represents an overview of your food safety culture.
 The range of scores provided across the 20 Dimensions are the starting point for taking next steps.
 For most sites, next steps involve identifying areas for improvement and creating plans for making change.

 This page provides guidance on how to start this process, which is based on experience and examples from sites of all types and sizes.

-To support this process, specific ideas for improvement are shown on pages 7 - 10.
+To support this process, specific ideas improvement are shown on pages 7 - 10.

-ACTION EXPLANATION PS SHOWN BELOW, PLEASE JOIN THE CULTURE EXCELLENCE COMMUNITY ON UPDATES AND LEARNING: STEP 1: REVIEW SCORES Hold a senior management meeting to discuss and review each of your scores in the context of your organisation, starting from top to bottom.
+ACTION EXPLANATION STEP 1: REVIEW SCORES Hold a senior management meeting to discuss and review each of your scores in the context of your organisation, starting from top to bottom.
 For example, if you are a high-risk food site, you would expect the Risk Foresight result to be high.
 Even if it is not the lowest overall, a low result here would indicate a priority area.
 Consider questions such as: What does your organisation do to promote food safety in this area?
 Is the result a surprise or expected?
-Is it something you would STEP 2: IDENTIFY AREAS FOR RECOGNITION Based on your review, identify areas for recognising and appreciating employees.
+Is it something you would like to improve?
+STEP 2: IDENTIFY AREAS FOR RECOGNITION Based on your review, identify areas for recognising and appreciating employees.
 It is important to thank employees for taking part and to show them that the process leads to positive recognition for things that are identified as cultural strengths.
-For example, a high score in Teamwork could be celebrated in the company with communications acknowledging the role that employees play in STEP 3: IDENTIFY AREAS FOR IMPROVEMENT Based on your review, identify areas that require improvement or change.
+For example, a high score in Teamwork could be celebrated in the company with communications acknowledging the role that employees play in achieving it, and planning fun team events.
+STEP 3: IDENTIFY AREAS FOR IMPROVEMENT Based on your review, identify areas that require improvement or change.
 It might be an improvement to something that is already in place (e.g. making training programs more practical, relevant and/or enjoyable) or the development of something new (e.g. practical image-based work instructions to support HACCP and PRP procedures, or a new coaching program for high-risk activities).
 STEP 4: CREATE REALISTIC TARGETS Changing elements of organisational culture takes time, effort and focus.
 It is better to start with a single initiative and to develop, implement and maintain it with all the resources required rather than to spread resources thinly or start things that will then not be adequately maintained or evaluated.
-Targets should be set at Dimension level, not the overall cultural score, using the score STEP 5: MANAGE THE CHANGE PROCESS Even a small change requires effective management.
-Change plans should include the ideas and involvement of those necessary for and affected by the change, SMART goals (specific, measurable, agreed-on, realistic, time-based), careful planning, communication, monitoring and evaluation.
-There are many change management methodologies that can be researched and used to support this STEP 6: UPGRADE FOR MORE INSIGHT If you would like further insight into the scores, there are multiple options for follow-on data and support (see pages 11 and 12).
-You can find out more by contacting your Certification Body, or emailing the Culture Excellence team at enquiries@culturexcellence.com.
+Targets should be set at Dimension level, not the overall cultural score, using the score descriptions (page 3) as a guide.
+STEP 5: MANAGE THE CHANGE PROCESS Even a small change requires effective management.
+Change plans should include the ideas and involvement of those necessary for and affected by the change, SMART goals (specific, measureable, agreed-on, realistic, time-based), careful planning, communication, monitoring and evaluation.
+There are many change management methodologies that can be researched and used to support this process.
+STEP 6: UPGRADE FOR MORE INSIGHT If you would like further insight into the scores, there are multiple options for follow-on data and support.
+You can find out more by contacting BRCGS (support@brcgs.com) your Certification Body (if they registered you for this assessment), or by emailing the Culture Excellence team at enquiries@culturexcellence.com.
+Click here for more information (watch from the 19m 50s point of the video for details of upgrade; alternatively, check the 'Upgrade' section of your online reporting platform account).

-Provided below are suggestions for improvement based on best practice, as well as the experience of the Culture Excellence team with companies and sites of all types and sizes from around the world.
+Provided below are suggestions for improvement based on All guidance should be reviewed within the context of best practice, as well as the experience of the Culture your organisation (please refer to the 'Next Steps' section Excellence team with companies and sites of all types and on page 6). sizes from around the world.